 ＜Open Call Project SOCIAL DIVE＞

 “Tokyo Big Stands” is a project that builds settlements of empty architecture, which are made of materials such as bamboo and scrap wood, across empty spaces in Tokyo.
 These will become havens, what we call “Asyl”, where people can continue selling their own items and expressing themselves freely.
-During the biennale period, the venues will proliferate from left to right.
+Throughout the Tokyo Biennale, the venues will proliferate from left to right.
 Liberated areas made where you can live to your fullest will become a reality in Tokyo, Japan’s center, offering new lifestyles to participants.

 (As of March 2020)